 You can find hikes for all abilities ages, from short, flat strolls to extreme climbs and everything in between.
 Not sure which trail to try?
 Ask the experts at the visitor center.

-Wary about wandering through wilderness alone?
-We love the REI Outdoor School, based out of the Stanley Hotel in Estes Park.
-This program offers a variety of guided hikes (and other activities).
+Wary about wandering through the wilderness alone?
+We love the REI Outdoor School, which offers regular events in Estes Park.
+This program offers a variety of guided hikes, backpacking classes and other activities.

 A few trails to consider:

 Easy: The 2-mile hike to Dream, Nymph and Emerald lakes.
 The 0.6-mile Bear Lake loop, an easy interpretative nature trail around a lake.
 Both of these hikes are really popular and busy during the summer, however.